matn7/Google-Platform-Notes/gcp/GoogleCloud.md

     - Interactive querying, offline analytics.
     - Data warehousing.

-#### Quiz
+#### Quiz.

-**1. You are developing an application that transcodes large video files.
+**1. You are developing an application that transcode large video files.
 Which storage option is the best choice for your application?**

-- Cloud Storage
+- Cloud Storage.

 **2. You manufacture devices with sensors and need to stream huge amounts of data from these devices to a storage option in the cloud.
 Which Google Cloud Platform storage option is the best choice for your application?**

-- Cloud BigTable
+- Cloud BigTable.

 **3. Which statement is true about objects in Cloud Storage?**